maplibre/maplibre-native/README.md

 }
 ```

 Note that this style is totally inadequate for any real use beyond testing your setup.
+Don't forget to replace the source URL `"mbtiles:///path/to/zurich_switzerland.mbtiles"` with the actual path to your mbtiles file.

 From your `maplibre-gl-native/` dir, run the following command.